 The course is always finished by a resounding sound of the Yacht Club bell and swimmers are met with well earned snacks of fresh fruit, muffins and cookies.

-In 2016, the news will be the addition of the RLWYC Minnow Barge.
-The RLWYC barge will accompany younger swimmers (no age restriction) so that they can safely participate.
+The Minnows are the younger generation of 3 Island Swimmers and are encouraged to participate in RLWYC lessons in the lead-up to the August Long Weekend in preparation for the 3 Island Swim.
+Minnows can participate as a relay team (like the 3 island Swim – and all with a spotter) or they can join the RLWYC barge that will accompany younger swimmers (no age restriction) so that they can safely participate.
+There are a crew of lifeguards and instructors – plus spotters.
 We hope that younger members will start to join in on the fun of the 3-island swim and will eventually graduate to either relay teams or to compete in the full swim.
-The Minnow Barge will have lifeguards, spare spotters and lots of blankets to keep kids warm!
+All Minnows will receive prizes and special cookies – it really is the highlight of the Swimming Program calendar.

-The course record is held by Stuart Starkey at 33:15 and Stuart has won the event 6 times – every time he has entered.
+The course record is held by Mackenzie Holden-McLeod who set a new record in 2016 at 33:10.
 For those who swim, or watch the Olympics, this is a remarkable time.
-Nobody else has been in the 30’s.
-Other notables are Larry Kyle – a 6 time winner and Robert Bulman – a 4 time winner.
+Other notables are Stuart Starkey who has won the event 6 times – every time he has entered.
+Larry Kyle – a 6 time winner and Robert Bulman – a 4 time winner.